 He made his return in October for Queensland Country against the Fijian Drua and was named in Michael Cheika's Wallaby squad days later to face the Barbarians.

-The experienced prop forward made the move to the Brumbies from Queensland ahead of the 2019 Super Rugby season.
+The experienced prop forward made the move to the Brumbies from Queensland ahead of the 2019 Super Rugby season and earned a spot in Cheika's World Cup Squad with 90 caps to his name

 |2010 - present|